 Editor’s note: This article was updated July 2021 with information about Flutter 2’s web support and an up-to-date comparison for React Native and Flutter.
 You can learn more about Flutter 2.0 here.

 As developers, we are always on the lookout for tools that would allow us to save time and effort.
 We want to be able to write code and run it everywhere.
 With React Native and Flutter, this dream is slowly turning into reality.
-Because now, not only can we run apps on both Android and iOS, we can run it on the web and even desktop as well.
+Because now, not only can we run apps on both Android and iOS, we can run them on the web and even desktop as well.

-React Native vs. Flutter
+React Native vs. Flutter: Comparing the underlying platforms

 For us to effectively judge React Native Web and Flutter for web, it’s important that we first compare the underlying platform.
 We have to consider not just the web capabilities, but also the overall platform experience.
-I’ll try to stay as concise as possible because these kinds of comparisons have been done countless times already.
-You can learn more here: Flutter vs. React Native vs. Xamarin.

 We’ll use the following criteria as the point of comparison:

 - Plugin support

 - App performance